-A subdivision survey is a survey of the exterior boundaries of the land parcel which is to be divided.
-It is then followed by a topographic survey, subdivision design and layout of the interior of the tract.
-Each subdivision survey shows the precise division of your land into the individual lots.
+There are many different types of subdivision surveys including boundary surveys, land title surveys, construction surveys, location surveys, and more.
+Each subdivision survey shows the precise division of your land into individual lots.
 A subdivision plat will include every part of the property such as parks, flood zones, new roads, easements, etc.

 What is the difference between a plat and a survey?

 A plat, however, is a plot of land which often covers more than one parcel of land.
 A plat is given to the town or city for public use/records.
-Whereas generally speaking a regular survey is for the homeowners use.
+Whereas generally speaking a regular survey is for the homeowner’s use.

-What is the difference between metes and bounds and lot and block?
+What is the difference between “metes and bounds” and “lot and block?”

-- Lot and block is to identify the individual lot, the block for the specific lot is included as more detail to find the location on a plat map which can be found through public records.
+- Lot and block is to identify the individual lot and the block for the specific lot is included to provide more detail so you can find the location on a plat map.
+Plat maps are found through public records.

-Why choose Scalice Land Surveying P.C for a subdivision survey?
+Why choose Scalice for subdivision land surveying?